FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 - If you move a figure that has an ability (explode or convert) you may use this ability within this action after moving.
 - If you initially move a figure from the recruitment line the figure must stay within the red-lined spawn quarter.

-Recruited figures must stay within their spawn quarter when initialy moving.
+Recruited figures must stay within their spawn quarter when initially moving.

 - Figures in the recruitment zone may attack enemy figures as a first move if in range (spawn quarter).

 A pawn that reaches the enemy line converts into any recruitable figure.

-- If e.g. no queen is available resurecting a queen is no longer an option at this time and another figure must be chosen.
+- If e.g. no queen is available resurrecting a queen is no longer an option at this time and another figure must be chosen.
-- If no figures other than pawns are availble the pawn dies with no replacement.
+- If no figures other than pawns are available the pawn dies with no replacement.

 In case the king is in check you can optionally move the king as an action once.